Criminal Justice (BA, Minor)

 You can expand your career opportunities with a double major in Computer SciencePolitical Science and Public Policy, or Psychology.
 Even with a second major, you’ll still be able to graduate in four years.
 If you would like to explore academics beyond your major, you can also minor in Criminal Justice.
 A secondary area of study allows you to focus on another subject of interest during your college experience.

 You can also earn an advanced degree by adding one year of graduate study beyond your undergraduate degree through AU’s accelerated Master of Science in Criminal Justice Plus One program.
 The extra year of study allows you to choose one of two concentrations: Leadership and Administration or Psychology and the Law.
+You can also pursue a Criminal Justice online bachelor's degree through AU Online.

 The learning environment at AU expanded my mind and enabled me to become a better police officer.
 I would not be where I am today had it not been for this institution.
 Aurora Police Chief Kristen Ziman ’03

-2022 annual median salary for police officers and detectives
+annual median salary for police and detectives

-2022-2032 projected job growth rate
+2023-2033 projected job growth rate

 Source: U.S. Bureau of Labor Statistics